zijie-cai/esm-contact-prediction-consistency/README.md

 # ESM vs. MSA: A Consistency Analysis in Protein Contact Prediction

-This repository provides a framework to analyze the consistency of protein contact predictions between Meta’s LLM-based Evolutionary Scale Modeling (ESM) and predictions derived from Multiple Sequence Alignments (MSA).
+This repository provides a framework and visualization tool to analyze the consistency of protein contact predictions between Meta’s LLM-based Evolutionary Scale Modeling (ESM) and predictions derived from Multiple Sequence Alignments (MSA).
 It focuses on comparing pairwise contact predictions for sequences within a protein family retrieved from the PFAM database.

-**Author:** Zijie Cai

 ---

 ## Overview